Have you ever thought you’ve got a sugar addiction?

 While it’s definitely tasty, eating too much added sugar has been connected to higher blood pressure, inflammation, weight gain, and diabetes.

 Well, yes and no!
 There’s a disagreement among health professionals over whether or not sugar addiction is real.
-Sugar addiction was first theorized in 2013 when a research study found a similarity between how the brain responds to sugar and drugs.
+This concept was first theorized in 2013 when a research study found a similarity between how the brain responds to sugar and drugs.
 More research is needed to really see if this is the case, but as of right now, it doesn’t appear that the body responds to sugar the way that it does to drugs.

 While it’s understandable to feel out of control around sugar, it just doesn’t have what it takes to be considered addictive by the standards of addiction researchers or the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).